 Start List of Subjects

 E. Scott Pruitt,

-For the reasons set out in the preamble, Title 40 chapter 1 of the Code of Federal Regulations is proposed to be amended as follows:
+For the reasons set out in the preamble, the Environmental Protection Agency amends 40 CFR part 147 as follows:

 PART 147—STATE, TRIBAL, AND EPA-ADMINISTERED UNDERGROUND INJECTION CONTROL PROGRAMS